mlammens/MAT-141/MAT-141-FA20-PLV-Syllabus.md

 ### Attendance

-Attendance and punctuality are required.
-Excused absences will be considered, but must be discussed with Prof. Aiello-Lammens.
-Unexcused absences and/or consistent lateness will negatively impact a student's final assessment and could result in failure.
+Attendance and punctuality during your in-person and/or synchronous meeting session are expected.
+However, given the extraordinary times we are working through, excused absences will be granted if you contact me by email.

 ### Late assignments